CyVerse-learning-materials/HTSeqQC_CyVerse_quickstart/index.rst

 Goal
 ----

-|HTSeqQC| is an automated quality control analysis tool for a single and
+|HTSQualC| is an automated quality control analysis tool for a single and
 paired-end high-throughput sequencing data (HTS) generated from Illumina sequencing platforms.

 ----